-Between the seller and the buyer there has to be a contract in place until the public deed of purchase is ready.
-It’s usually a simple document in which the seller expresses their intent to transfer the property to the buyer, and the buyer expresses their intent to buy at the price and conditions agreed upon.
-At this time, the buyer also gives to the seller a percentage of the agreed-upon price usually 10%.
-The typical agreement in Spain (called arras) is if the buyer backs out of the contract, they lose the deposit; if the seller backs out, they have to pay double.
-Of course, the buyer and seller may choose another type of agreement if they prefer.
+Before signing at the notary and completing on the property it is normal to sign a contract with the seller and the buyer.
+It’s a simple document in which the seller expresses their intent to sell the property to the buyer, and the buyer expresses their intent to buy at the price and conditions agreed.
+At the same time, the buyer gives to the seller a percentage of the agreed sales price usually 10%.
+The agreement in Spain (called contrato de arras) is if the buyer backs out of buying the property after signing the contract and paying the deposit, they lose the deposit; if the seller backs out, they have to pay the buyer double the deposit.
+Both parties may of course choose another type of agreement as they prefer.

 Certifying the transfer of property

 The property transfer must be certified by a notary.
-The deed of purchase will be given to the buyer after the notary reads it and the parties present agree to the contents of the deed.
-The following must then be presented: proof of identity (or power of attorney) of both parties, the seller’s title of property (a form that reports the investment to the Central Register), and the buyer’s payment.
-The buyer and seller sign the contract; beneath their signature, the notary signs using his firma protocolizada and the deed is ready for taxes.
+The deed of purchase will be given to the buyer after the notary reads it and the parties present agree to the contents of the document.
+The following must be presented: proof of identity (passport, dni, nie or power of attorney) of both parties, the seller’s title of property (a form that reports the investment to the Central Register), and the buyer’s payment.
+The buyer and seller sign the contract; beneath their signature, the notary signs and the deed is ready for taxes.